Form design: 10 tips on how to design a form that brings in conversions

 #2 Know when to ask for the appropriate information

-Have you ever entered a clothing outlet and was asked to provide your credit card before you tried something on?
+Have you ever entered a clothing outlet and was asked to provide your credit card number before you tried something on?
 Probably not.
-If your form is about allowing your users to access a 30-day free trial, don't ask for their credit card details.
+If your form is about allowing your users to access a 30-day free trial, don't ask for their credit card information.
 By doing that, your users will immediately start thinking 'Oh, I thought it's a free trial, why do they need my credit card?'; 'Will they charge me after 30 days?
 What if I don't like it and forget about?' - This is exactly what you need to avoid - to get your users to question why you're asking for this information so early on in your relationship.
 Make sure you only ask for the information you need at the time and focus on making the free trial so awesome that users won't double guess whether they should pay you or not later on.

 #3 Include trust factors